stefanpenner/ember-app-kit/README.md

 ## Migrating to Ember CLI

 First, install ember-cli with `npm install -g ember-cli`.
-Then, on top of your EAK project, run `ember init`.
+Now, on top of your EAK project, run `ember init`.
 Ember CLI will begin to migrate your project.
 You may diff the files it overwrites as it goes along.
-A detaield list will be provided next to help you along, but first, feel free to remove the Gruntfile and the tasks directory since we won't be needing them anymore.
+A detailed list will be provided next to help you along, but first, feel free to remove the Gruntfile and the tasks directory since we won't be needing them anymore.

+`rm Gruntfile.js && rm -rf tasks`

 * tests/.jshintrc
+  * Let ember-cli overwrite this
+* app/index.html
+  * Let ember-cli overwrite this
 * app/app.js
+  * app/app.js
 * app/router.js
   * The only change here is that the Router's location is now handled by the config.
 Change this to ENV.locationType if you need to.
 * app/routes/index.js
   * This will attempt to replace your IndexRoute with a stub.
 Don't let it override this file.
+* Brocfile.js
+  * This essentially replaces your Gruntfile.
+Let ember-cli add this file.
+* app/templates/application.hbs
+  * This will attempt to replace your application template with a stub.
+    It will also add it if you are using Emblem.
+You can safely skip this step.
+* app/styles/app.css
+  * This will attempt to replace your app style with a stub.
+You can safely skip this step.
+* tests/index.html
+  * Let ember-cli add this file.

 You may get errors about files not existing.
 You'll have to refresh your dependencies by removing the `node_modules` directory, clearing the cache, and rerunning npm & bower install.

 ### Tests